sheblano/e-commerce-system-expressjs/README.md

 	the request will deduct from user allowed limit

-- and user can cancel the request using this API (PATCH):  https://dry-atoll-52485.herokuapp.com/api/v1/product/:productId/request/:requestId/cancel and canceling the request **if request is not deleivered or canceled before** will refund the user with the deducted amount upon request
+- and user can cancel the request using this API (PATCH):  https://dry-atoll-52485.herokuapp.com/api/v1/product/:productId/request/:requestId/cancel and canceling the request **if request is not deleivered or canceled before** will refund the user with the deducted amount upon request - I am also assuming that we have 3 statues CREATED|DELIVERED|CANCELED

 ## Postman Collection
 added collection.json file with name Khazna-Test.postman_collection.json in root folder